isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-device-stack-supplemental-4.md

 ## <a name="ux_pictbridge_application_object_data_write"></a>ux_pictbridge_application_object_data_write

-Zapisywanie bloku danych do drukowania
+Pisanie bloku danych do drukowania

 ### <a name="prototype"></a>Prototype